preetisawant/cloud-foundry/getting-started.md

 When you're ready, you can [deploy the app](/docs/cloud-foundry/deploy-apps.html) with the {{site.data.keyword.Bluemix_notm}} command line interface.
 View the list of deployed applications in the user interface, either in the context of a specific CFEE space, or globally across all CFEE instances.
 You can also start, stop, or delete applications from those views.

-## Step 6: Creating service instances and aliases
+## Step 6: Working with services

-Create [service aliases](/docs/cloud-foundry/add-serv-inst.html) from service instances available in the IBM Cloud account in order to leverage them in your CFEE applications.
+[Create services](/docs/cloud-foundry/add-serv-inst.html) or [Add existing services](/docs/cloud-foundry/add-serv-inst.html) available in the IBM Cloud account.
+Once a service instance is available in a CFEE space, you can bind it to CFEE applications deployed in that space.

 ## Step 7: Binding applications to service instances